Silencing Mary: Production

 Silencing Mary, originally titled Campus Justice, was based on an idea by star Melissa Joan Hart's sister Trisha Hart, who is credited as co-producer.
-The film was produced for NBC by Hartbreak Films, headed by their mother Paula Hart, in association with Viacom Productions.
+The film was produced for NBC by Hartbreak Films, headed by their mother Paula Hart, in association with Viacom Productions, of which both production companies also produced Melissa Joan Hart's sitcom Sabrina, the Teenage Witch.
 Filming took place in Vancouver in May 1997.